Design Guidelines for New Construction

 - Protect property values, way of life, owners' and community investment in the districts.

 The design guidelines serve two important purposes in the context of an overall preservation plan.
 First, they provide the Historic Review Board (HRB) and City staff with uniform standards and a framework on which to base design review decisions.
-Second, they provide property owners, designers, contractors and developers a similar set of standards to allow for predictable planning and timely construction.
+Second, they provide property owners, designers, contractors, and developers with a similar set of standards to allow for predictable planning and timely construction.
 Although written for new construction, historic property owners can find useful information in these guidelines to plan their own rehabilitation projects.